network-science-lab/infmax-simulator-icm-mln/README.md

 ## Structure of the repository
 ```
 .
 ├── _configs                -> def. of the spreading regimes under which do computations
 ├── _data_set               -> networks to compute actors' marginal efficiency for
+├── _test_data              -> examplary outputs of the dataset generator used in the E2E test
 ├── _output                 -> a directory where we recommend to save results
 ├── env                     -> a definition of the runtime environment
 ├── misc                    -> miscellaneous scripts helping in simulations
 ├── runners                 -> scripts to execute experiments according to provided configs
 ├── README.md
-└── run_experiments.py -> main entrypoint to trigger the pipeline
+├── run_experiments.py      -> main entrypoint to trigger the pipeline
+└── test_reproducibility.py -> E2E test to prove that results can be repeated
 ```

 ## Running the pipeline